 editor's collection

-Above right and below the
+Above right and below

-10" Jas.
-Morrison Brass Mfg.Ltd Toronto
+the 10" Jas.
+Morrison Brass Mfg.Ltd

-steam gauge.
-It sits beside the 12" Ashcroft and a can of pop to
+Toronto steam gauge.
+It sits beside the 12" Ashcroft and

-show size.
-It came from a guy in Sarnia and was quite a mess.
+a can of pop to show size.
+It came from a guy in Sarnia and was quite a

+mess.
 However it cleaned up nice and shows really good.
 The Bourdon

 Tube had ruptured and that is why it ended up in a drawer for many many

 years.
-Rightfully so the mechanic thought it was too nice to toss
+Rightfully so the mechanic thought it was too nice to toss out.

-this one & brought it home.
-This was in the ca. 1920s and the
+brought it home.
+This was in the ca. 1920s and the gauge is not dated but

-gauge is not dated but estimated ca.1890s.
-I bought the gauge at a
+estimated ca.1890s.
+I bought the gauge at a garage sale sometime in the late

 |